Christina Alvarez, FPQP™

 What do you enjoy most about working at RTD?

 I enjoy the group of people I get to interact with every day.
-Our clients are truly some of the best I have gotten to work within my career.
+Our clients are truly some of the best I have gotten to work with in my career.

 What makes you good at what you do?

-I am very personable and when you combine that with my need to get things done efficiently and well, you have a sure way to provide clients with top-notch service.
+I am very personable and when you combine that with my need to get things done efficiently and well, you have a sure way to provide clients with top notch service.

 What’s the best piece of advice you’ve received?